 Useful Yard represents a place in Seattle and an idea.
-The place is a 9,000 sq ft property that has changed dramatically since 2014.
+The place is a 9,000 sq ft property that has changed a lot since 2014.
 The idea is that when we’re outside, too much emphasis is placed on beauty.
 We should be talking about how useful things are, and approach our yards more honestly — the results won’t be any less pleasing.

 This website is a virtual garden, with every plant on the property documented (eventually).
 It’s a resource of book and websites that influence this place.
 And there’s a blog, recording what happens here and in some other yards.